-WHEREFORE, pursuant to the authority given by the Commission en Banc in SEC Resolution No. 388, Series of 2016, this Department hereby approves on March 11, 2020 the company's request to make certain corrections to its previously filed DIS subject to its full compliance of SRC Rule 20.3.3.4.
+WHEREFORE, pursuant to the authority given by the Commission en Banc in SEC Resolution No. 388, Series of 2016, this Department hereby approves the company's request to make the above amendment to its previously filed DIS subject to its full compliance of SRC Rule 20.3.3.4.

-Let this order be published at the expense of the Issuer in a newspaper of general circulation and uploaded in its website within two (2) business days from its issuance.
+Let this Order be published at the expense of the Issuer in a newspaper of general circulation and uploaded in its website within two (2) business days from its issuance.
 The company is hereby directed to furnish the Commission with a copy of the affidavit of publication of this Order.